yewstack/yew/CONTRIBUTING.md

 #### stdweb

-In order to run the examples in `./yew-stdweb`, you may wish to install [cargo-web](https://github.com/koute/cargo-web):
+To run the examples in `./yew-stdweb`, you may wish to install [cargo-web](https://github.com/koute/cargo-web):

 ```bash
 cargo install cargo-web